-1.4.4 Observation operator codes: NVAR - [DEPRECATED]
+1.4.4 Observation operator codes: NVAR

 As further detailed in Sec.
 6.5, conventional observation operators, and some other operators, have been given a number (NVAR) that maps directly onto a varno through MAP_VARNO_TO_NVAR.
 These codes are used to select conventional observations, to structure the observation error and QC settings for conventional observations in DEFRUN and as the third and lowest level of structure in the diagnostic Jo-table.
-Given that NVARs form an alternative indexing scheme for an incomplete subset of the varnos, they will be eliminated in future, with the intention that the varno be used directly, and that where compact indexing schemes are needed, they are generated automatically.